 A single subscription might be $10 or $15 a month.
 But most people don't follow just one creator.
 Add tips, pay-per-view messages, custom content requests, and it's not unusual for monthly spending to reach hundreds of dollars.
 Some people spend thousands before they stop and calculate the real number.

-The shame around spending accelerates the secrecy.
-You’re not just hiding sexual content from your partner; you’re hiding financial decisions.
-If your boyfriend or husband is using OnlyFans, the financial impact may show up as unexplained charges, tighter budgets, or money that seems to disappear.
-The same applies if you’re the one spending.
+Shame around spending can accelerate secrecy.
+The hidden behavior may involve both sexual content and financial decisions.
+If your boyfriend, husband, or partner is using OnlyFans, the financial impact may show up as unexplained charges, tighter budgets, or money that seems to disappear.
+The same applies if you're the one spending.

 If you haven't already, go through your bank and card statements.
 Add up everything you've spent on OnlyFans.
 The total is almost always higher than you expect, and seeing that number is often the wake-up call that makes the problem feel real.